sebkirche/K8101/README.md

 Each command is made of several bytes:
   * starting delimiter 0xAA (170)
-  * lowest significant byte of the command size
+  * lowest significant byte of the command total size
-  * highest significant byte of the command size
+  * highest significant byte of the command total size
   * command ID
   * (possibly empty) list of additional bytes depending on the command
   * checksum